 Public libraries are hubs for lifelong learning, especially in small and rural communities that may not have easy access to the scientific and academic centers in more urban locations.

-The STAR_Net STEAM Equity Project will help public library workers in small and rural communities offer outstanding, culturally responsive STEAM (Science, Technology, Engineering, Arts and Math) programming for their patrons, especially often-underreached Latinx populations.
+The STAR Net STEAM Equity Project helps public library workers in small and rural communities offer outstanding, culturally responsive STEAM (Science, Technology, Engineering, Arts and Math) programming and exhibitions for their patrons, especially often-underreached Latino populations.

 Twelve libraries, selected through a competitive and peer-reviewed application process, will each receive $15,000 over four years to participate in professional development activities, support community collaborations and purchase STEAM learning materials.